Karlien Bartels | cellist

 about

-Dutch cellist Karlien Bartels won first prizes at the Prinses Christina Competition, the Young Music Talent Foundation and was admitted at an early age to the 'Facilities for Excellent Young Musicians', a special program for Holland's most talented young musicians financed by the Dutch Government, which enabled her to go abroad, give concerts, and attend masterclasses with renowned cellists such as David Geringas, Alexander Rudin or Tsuyoshi Tsutsumi.
+Dutch cellist Karlien Bartels, a graduate from the Conservatoire National Supérieur de Paris, won first prizes at the Prinses Christina Competition, the Young Music Talent Foundation and was admitted at an early age to the 'Facilities for Excellent Young Musicians', a special program for Holland's most talented young musicians financed by the Dutch Government, which enabled her to go abroad, give concerts, and attend masterclasses with renowned cellists such as David Geringas, Alexander Rudin or Tsuyoshi Tsutsumi.
 She was awarded with scholarships from the VSB Foundation, Prins Bernhard Foundation and the prestigious Huygens Grant.
 In Paris she was chosen « lauréat boursier » de la Banque Société Générale and Fondation Meyer, and obtained 3rd and special prize in the « Concours International Flame Paris ».

-Her career brought her to perform in most European countries, in Japan and the USA.
-As a soloist she performed most of the well-known concertos by Schumann, Dvorak, Haydn, Vivaldi, Saint-Saëns, Bloch, Lalo and Elgar.
-She played recitals at the Rudolfinum in Prague, the Reduta concert hall in Bratislava, the Muziekgebouw aan 't IJ in Amsterdam and performed in most of Paris' major concert halls such as Salle Pleyel, Cité de la Musique, Invalides, Opéra Comique.
-She was invited at numerous festivals such as Kuhmo Chamber Music Festival, Festival de Richelieu, the International Chamber Music Festival Schiermonnikoog, Kraków Cello Spring etc. Together with friend and japanese pianist Mami Hagiwara - 1st prize winner of the Geneva Competition - she played many recitals, and toured in Japan.
-A very avid and passionate chamber musician, Karlien has been a (founding) member of many succesful chamber groups such as the Isis Quartet, the Paris-based Trio Lehmann, as well as the french Ensemble Eria.
-In 2020 she was asked to join the Gauguin Ensemble together with pianist Loes van Ras and clarinetist Yfynke Hoogeveen.
+Her musical activities brought her to perform in most European countries, in Japan and the USA.
+As a soloist she performed most of the well-known celloconcertos by Schumann, Dvorak, Haydn, Vivaldi, Saint-Saëns, Bloch, Lalo and Elgar.
+She played recitals at the Rudolfinum in Prague, the Reduta concert hall in Bratislava, the Muziekgebouw aan 't IJ in Amsterdam and performed in most of Paris' major concert halls such as Salle Pleyel, Salle Gaveau, Cité de la Musique, Invalides, Opéra Comique.
+She was invited at numerous festivals such as Kuhmo Chamber Music Festival, Festival de Richelieu, the International Chamber Music Festival Schiermonnikoog, Kraków Cello Spring etc. Together with japanese pianist Mami Hagiwara - 1st prize winner of the Geneva Competition - she played many recitals, and toured in Japan.
+An avid and passionate chamber musician, Karlien has been a (founding) member of many successful chamber groups such as the Isis Quartet, the Paris-based Trio Lehmann, as well as the french Ensemble Eria.
+She is a member of the Gauguin Ensemble which she forms together with clarinetplayer Yfynke Hoogeveen and pianist Nata Tsvereli.
+Their album 'Color Soni' (2023) with trio’s of Brahms, Zemlinksy and Zuidam, was received with a 5***** by the dutch press.